Skip to Content

 Arc Confidence

 For this purpose, the Jackknife method is used.
-It consists of splitting the database into k samples of equal size but before this step, the database is shuffled in order to avoid bias due to a sorted database.
-In this context, k-1 samples are used in order to learn k networks while the k sample is not used.
+It consists of splitting the database into k samples of equal size, but before this step, the database is shuffled to avoid bias from a sorted database.
+In this context, k-1 samples are used to learn a network per fold (k networks total), while the kth sample is held out.

-The structural coefficients are updated for the new networks in the following way:
+The structural coefficients αi\alpha_i are updated for the new networks in the following way:

 where:

-• is the structural coefficient of the current network,
+• α\alpha is the structural coefficient of the current network.

-• is the sum of the weights of all the observations described in the data set
+• ww is the sum of the weights of all the observations described in the dataset.

-• is the sum of the weights of the observations contained in the sub data set
+• wiw_i is the sum of the weights of the observations contained in subset ii.

 Parameters

-In the following window, the learning algorithm shall be selected, as well as the number of data samples to be generated.
+In the following window, the learning algorithm is selected, as well as the number of data samples to be generated.

 2556528

-The window displays sample size depending on the size of the database and the number of samples.
-The samples are chosen randomly in order to avoid the errors that can occur when the database is sorted.
+The window displays the sample size based on the size of the database and the number of samples.
+The samples are chosen randomly to avoid errors that can occur when the database is sorted.

 2556527